vr000nan/CS-Demo/README.md

    Navigate to http://localhost:3000 (or whichever port you have configured) to view the interface.
 You  can:

    Add a user by filling out the form and clicking the "Create User" button.
-   Update a user's password by entering the username, current password, and new password, then clicking  the "Update Password" button.
+   Update a user's password by entering the user's unique ID, current password, and new password, then clicking  the "Update Password" button.
+You can also update a user's info by entering the user's unique ID,
+   updating the new fields, and clicking on the "Update User" button.
    Delete a user by clicking the "Delete User" button next to the user's details.

 ## API Endpoints